Curie: Policy-based Secure Data Exchange

-The next experiments measure the error of nation-wide (\textbf{P.2}), regional (\textbf{P.3}), NATO-EU (\textbf{P.4}) and global (\textbf{P.5}) policies for the patients of members and non-members.
-In our experiments, we make three major observations.
-First, nation-wide policy increases the dose accuracy compared to that of a single member in a country.
-This result validated through nationwide consortia and a single member (M$_1$) in United States (See Figure~\ref{fig:policy-results} (c)).
-Second, supporting previous findings, all regional (excluding Asia) and NATO-EU policies decrease the error both for treatment of their patients and other countries patients (See Figure~\ref{fig:policy-results} (d-e)).
-However, Asia collaboration results in unexpected errors, particularly for treatment of other regions' patients.
-This is because nation-wide, regional and NATO-EU policies include patient population having different characteristics, thus better generalizes to the dosages.
-In contrast, Asia collaboration lacks large enough White and Black racial groups.
-Finally, the global collaboration results in higher errors when evaluated for particular countries such as Brazil and Taiwan (See Figure~\ref{fig:policy-results} (f)).
-To conclude, while data exchange policies are effective in reducing errors, the results highlight an important direction of systematic exchange of patient inputs for treating patients based on their race groups.
+The next experiments measure the impact of CPL in nation-wide (\textbf{P.2}), regional (\textbf{P.3}), NATO-EU (\textbf{P.4}) and global (\textbf{P.5}) consortia.
+Each member creates a local acquisition policy to acquire the complete data of consortia members (\ie the acquisition policy of a consortium member complies with the share policy of the requested member).
+We make three major observations.
+First, varying partnerships yield different dose accuracy.
+For instance, members of nation-wide consortium get better dose accuracy than their local results.
+This result is validated through nationwide consortia and a single member (M$_1$) in United States (see Figure~\ref{fig:policy-results} (c)).
+Second, supporting previous findings, all regional (excluding Asia) and NATO-EU policies decrease the error for both treatment of their patients and the other countries' patients (see Figure~\ref{fig:policy-results} (d-e)).
+However, Asia consortium results in unexpected dose errors for the treatment of other regions' patients.
+This is because nation-wide, regional, and NATO-EU policies include patient population having different characteristics; thus the data obtained through policy negotiations better generalize to the dosages.
+In contrast, Asia collaboration lacks large enough White and Black groups.
+Third, the global consortium results in higher dose errors when evaluated for particular countries such as Brazil and Taiwan (see Figure~\ref{fig:policy-results} (f)).
+To conclude, while CPL is effective in reducing dose error of a member, the results highlight the need for the systematic use of CPL through selections and conditionals to obtain better results.